RacZo/cordova-plugin-reverse-every-other-word/README.md

-# cordova-plugin-reverse-every-other-word
+# Reverser

+## cordova-plugin-reverser

-This is a simple Cordova plugin created with plugman 3.0.1 that receives an input, uses native code to process said input and returns an output.
+This is a simple plugin created with plugman 3.0.1 that receives an input, uses native code to process said input and returns an output.
+A simple Cordova app (for testing purposes) is also here.

 ## Responsibilities

+### Plugin

+Name: Reverser Cordova Plugin
+Package: dev.oscarsalguero.reversercordovaplugin
+Folder: reversercordovaplugin

+1. Receive an input of type String, consisting of a sentence and use native functions to reverse every other word in that sentence.
+The reversal of every other word in the sentence is done natively, with Swift for iOS and with Kotlin for Android.

+2. Returns the processed sentence to the user.

 ### Sample Application